tryolabs/TLFormView/README.md

 form.formDelegate = formUserModel;
 ```

-This will produce a vertical layout like the one we get on iPhone on all the platforms.
 To add our not-iPhone layout we need to override the implementation of ``constraintsFormatForFieldsInForm:`` provided by ``TLFormModel`` like this:

 ```objective-c
 @implementation UserModel